 What does the Nutrition Wheel do?

 In clinical practice, undernutrition should be identified using the ‘Malnutrition Universal Screening Tool’ (‘MUST’).
 The Nutrition Wheel has been developed primarily for use by non-clinical people who work with older people in the community who may not be accessing traditional health and social care services, such as carers, care workers and volunteers.
 It provides a framework for having a conversation to explore the factors that could increase someone’s risk of undernutrition in a pro-active way.
 The Nutrition Wheel aims to identify whether someone is at increased risk of undernutrition by asking 4 simple questions, which are labelled 1-4 around the outer edge of the Nutrition Wheel.
 The 4 questions are the same questions as those found on Section A of the Patients Association Nutrition Checklist, which have been validated against 'MUST' in a research project.
-For more information on our validation work, please visit our page about the Patients Association Nutrition Checklist.
+This research was published in the Journal of Human Nutrition and Dietetics in October 2019.
+For more information on our validation work, please visit our page about the Nutrition in Older People Programme.

 For people found to be at increased risk of undernutrition through using the Nutrition Wheel, there are an additional 4 questions to ask the person, which focus the discussion around the reasons the person has become undernourished or at increased risk.
 The Nutrition Wheel also features an 'advice window', which provides basic advice and signposting to help support the person to improve their nutrition and wellbeing.